 During the surgery, the patient will be asked to look at a green or a red light.
 This is used by the computer attached to the laser system to track eye movement, in order to reduce the chances of an accident happening.
 The patient will also hear a constant clicking sound from the laser, as well as a slight pressure as the laser does its work in correcting the faults on the cornea.

 After the surgeon has completed the corrections, the flap is put back in place.
 There’s no stitching that can be done on a layer that thin however, and the outer-cornea (aka the flap) has to be left to heal naturally by itself.
 Eye drops will be administered, or taken home for the patient to administer themselves for the following week.

 After surgery, eyesight usually returns to normal within 24 hours, and the only treatments prescribed are lots of sleep, and eye drops.
 Appointments with the eye doctor will be scheduled throughout the following year, at increasingly distant dates (such as after a week, then 6 weeks, then 3 months, then 6 months, and so on and so forth).

 How do I tell if I need it?

 Often, the only way to tell if a patient need to have lasik eye surgery, is to book an appointment with an optometrist.
-Generally 1 out of 3 patients are suitable for laser eye surgery.
+Generally, 1 out of 3 patients is suitable for laser eye surgery.